MG Format

 Each .mg blob starts with a 9-byte header followed by a canonical MessagePack payload.
 The header encodes five fields in a fixed layout: version (u8, currently 1), flags (u8, 8-bit field for signing/encryption/compression and metadata flags), grain_type (u8, mapping to one of the 10 OMS grain types), ns_hash (u16 big-endian, a hash of the namespace for fast partition routing), and created_at_sec (u32 big-endian, Unix timestamp in seconds).
 The header is always unencrypted, allowing the autonomous memory engine to route and filter grains without decrypting the payload.

 The MessagePack payload contains the grain’s content, metadata key-value pairs, subject identifier, and any embedding vector.
-When encryption is enabled, the payload is encrypted with AES-256-GCM using a random per-user data encryption key (DEK) wrapped by the customer master key (CMK).
-The wrapped DEK is stored separately in the keys partition.
-The AI agent memory engine uses SHA-256 content addressing — the hash of the complete .mg blob (header + payload) serves as its storage key in Fjall, enabling deduplication and integrity verification.
+When encryption is enabled, the payload is encrypted with AES-256-GCM using a per-memory data encryption key (DEK) that is wrapped by the platform’s managed key service.
+A single wrapped-DEK record is stored once per memory; per-user keys are HKDF-derived at runtime and never stored.
+The AI agent memory engine uses SHA-256 content addressing — the hash of the complete .mg blob (header + payload) serves as its content-addressed storage key, enabling deduplication and integrity verification.

 How does the 9-byte header work?